metabase/metabase/docs/developers-guide-drivers.md

 ## How to use a third-party driver

-To use a Partner or Community driver:
+In self-hosted versions, to use a Partner or Community driver:

 1. Download the latest jar file from the driver's repository (see the repo's Releases section for the JAR files).
 2. Copy the JAR file into the plugins directory in your Metabase directory (the directory where you run the Metabase JAR).

 You can change the location of the plugins directory by setting the environment variable `MB_PLUGINS_DIR`.

+In Cloud versions, partner drivers are available out-of-the-box and community drivers are not supported.

 ## Partner drivers

 To qualify as a partner driver, the driver must:

-- Be available for use on Metabase Cloud (in addition to self-hosting)
+- Have a sponsor (usually the database's vendor) who has committed to maintaining the driver for future releases.
+- Pass the Metabase test suite and a code review by our team.
 - Have a permissive license
-- Pass the Metabase test suite
-- Survive a code review by the Metabase developers
-- Have a sponsor (usually the database's vendor) who has committed to maintaining the driver for future releases.

-If all goes well, and we see people using the driver, we'll consider supporting it as an official driver.
-But to be clear: partner drivers will not always eventually become officially supported drivers.

 Current partner drivers:

 - [Firebolt](https://github.com/firebolt-db/metabase-firebolt-driver)

+Partner drivers are available to Cloud customers out-of-the-box.

+If you have interest in becoming a partner, please fill the [partner form](https://www.metabase.com/partners/join/) and we will get in touch.

 ## Community drivers